younhwan97/SimpleLoading/README.md

 <br><br>

-If you want to hide the close button, pass true to the `clickableClose` parameter as seen in the below:
+If you want to hide the close button, pass `false` to the `clickableClose` parameter as seen in the below:

 ```kotlin
 val state = remember {